isabella232/experience-manager-guides-learn.en/help/tutorials/install-guide/migrate-content-non-dita.md

         >[!NOTE]
         >
-        > For more information about the structure of `stmap.adobeidml.xml` file and how you can customize it, see the [Prepare the mapping file for InDesign to DITA migration](appendix.md#id194AF0003HT) section [appendix.md\#id194AF0003HT](appendix.md#id194AF0003HT) in Appendix.
+        > For more information about the structure of `stmap.adobeidml.xml` file and how you can customize it, see the [Prepare the mapping file for InDesign to DITA migration](appendix.md#id194AF0003HT) section in *Appendix*.

 1. Save the `idml2dita_io.xml` file.